-Coverages that are established by statute may be adversely affected by legislative or administrative changes of law.
+At the same time, coverages that are established by statute may be adversely affected by legislative or administrative changes of law.
 Most surety bonds exist because they are required by government agencies.
 When governments change the threshold for requiring surety, the market for surety bonds is directly affected.
-Indeed, the repeated postponement by the EPA of deadlines for compliance with the financial assurance portions of RCRA Subtitle D has significantly slowed growth of the Company's landfill closure bond program, which was begun in March 1994 because of the anticipated deadline of April 1994 for universal compliance.
-Such compliance currently is not anticipated to be universally mandated until after April 1997.
+The repeated postponement by the U.S. Environmental Protection Agency ("EPA") of deadlines for compliance with the financial assurance portions of the Resource Conservation and Recovery Act of 1976, as amended ("RCRA"), Subtitle D has significantly slowed growth of the Company's landfill closure bond program, which was begun in March 1994 because of the anticipated deadline of April 1994 for universal compliance.
+Such compliance currently is not anticipated to be universally enforced until later in 1997